heenajhalani18/logpulse/README.md

 - **Single-operator auth, not multi-tenant.** There's no signup flow.
 This is deliberately scoped as an internal ops tool with one admin login, not a SaaS product — matching how real internal dashboards are usually built.
 - **Poll-and-push for the live tail**, not a persistent Elasticsearch subscription (Elasticsearch has no native push/subscribe).
 The backend polls for documents newer than the last check every 2 seconds and broadcasts over WebSocket.
 - **OpenSearch client, not the Elasticsearch client**, in production.
 The free-tier hosted cluster (Bonsai) runs OpenSearch, a fork of Elasticsearch with a compatible query DSL but a different official client library and slightly different response shape (`response.body` wrapping).
+- **Aggregation queries are time-bounded, not unbounded.** Both dashboard aggregation endpoints scope to the last 15 minutes via a `range` filter, and the log generator runs a periodic `deleteByQuery` to purge anything older than 30 minutes.
+This was a real bug I hit and fixed during deployment: with continuous log generation and no cleanup, the index grew past the free-tier document quota within a day, causing aggregation queries to fail outright.
+Bounding both the write side (retention) and the read side (query time window) fixed it and keeps the system stable indefinitely.

 ## Local development